While comparing one device to another might seem easy, picking a tablet that meets your school's learning goals and unique needs isn't so simple.

 Teachers in the Arlington Heights school district have piloted tablets, including Apple iPads and Motorola Xooms.
 They manage a budget, grab no-charge or fee-based apps and control what happens at the classroom level.

 In the district's second year of mobile device pilots, it's currently studying whether it can roll out iPads to each student for the 2013-2014 school year.
-But while the administration might buy specific apps, it will probably won't try to manage the iPads.
+But while the administration might buy specific apps, it probably won't try to manage the iPads.

 "It's more work for us to manage the devices with a mobile device management solution," Bockwoldt said.